-The Zemax optical model, which includes the telescope and AO system as well as the NIR TTS, will produce a distortion map (see Error!
-Reference source not found.).
+The Zemax optical model, which includes the telescope and AO system as well as the NIR TTS, will produce a distortion map (see section 3.4.1).
 This can be used as our initial distortion map pending a more accurate measurement.